carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

 Fixed variable locations
 ^^^^^^^^^^^^^^^^^^^^^^^^

 There are several ways of specifying variable locations.
-The simpliest is describing a variable that is permanently located on the stack.
+The simplest is describing a variable that is permanently located on the stack.
 In the stack or fixedStack attribute of the machine function, the variable, scope, and any qualifying location modifier are provided: